Canada-United Arab Emirates relations

 For more information, consult trade and investment agreements.

 Canada and the UAE are partners in combatting international terrorism, including the fight against Daesh.
-Canada and the UAE work together to counter violent extremism, including through Canada’s membership on the International Steering Board of the UAE-based Hedayah Centre.
-Canada and the UAE have committed to sign a Defence Cooperation Arrangement to support further military cooperation.
+They work together to counter violent extremism, including through Canada’s membership on the International Steering Board of the UAE-based Hedayah Centre, which received about $400,000 in programming funds from Canada.

 Partners and organizations